John Frusciante

-Frusciante joined the Chili Peppers at the age of 18 after the death of guitarist Hillel Slovak, and first appeared on their album Mother's Milk (1989).
+Frusciante joined the Chili Peppers at the age of 18 after the death of the guitarist Hillel Slovak, and first appeared on their album Mother's Milk (1989).
 His second album with the band, Blood Sugar Sex Magik (1991), was their breakthrough success.
-Overwhelmed by the band's newfound popularity, he quit in 1992.
+Overwhelmed by the popularity, he quit in 1992.
 He became a recluse and entered a period of heroin addiction, during which he released his first solo recordings: Niandra LaDes and Usually Just a T-Shirt (1994) and Smile from the Streets You Hold (1997).
-In 1998, he completed drug rehabilitation and rejoined the Chili Peppers, taking them to major success with their albums Californication (1999), By the Way (2002), and Stadium Arcadium (2006).
+In 1998, he completed drug rehabilitation and rejoined the Chili Peppers, taking them to major success with their albums Californication (1999), By the Way (2002) and Stadium Arcadium (2006).
+Frusciante left the Chili Peppers again in 2009 and rejoined them in 2019, recording the albums Unlimited Love (2022) and Return of the Dream Canteen (2022).

 Frusciante's solo work encompasses genres including experimental rock, ambient music, and electronica.
 He released six albums in 2004, each exploring different genres and recording techniques.
-In 2009, Frusciante released The Empyrean, which features Chili Peppers bassist Flea and guitarist Josh Klinghoffer and again parted ways with the Chilli Peppers before rejoining them in 2019.
+In 2009, Frusciante released The Empyrean, which features members of the Chili Peppers.
 Frusciante also releases acid house under the alias Trickfinger.
-With Klinghoffer and Joe Lally, he has released two albums as Ataxia.
+With the ex-Chili Peppers guitarist Josh Klinghoffer and Joe Lally, Frusciante has released two albums as Ataxia.

-In 2003, Rolling Stone named Frusciante the 13th-greatest guitarist of all time.
-He was inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers in 2012.

 Early life

 Frusciante was born in Queens, New York City, on March 5, 1970.
 His father, John Augustus Frusciante, is a Juilliard-trained pianist, who later became a lawyer and then circuit court judge in Florida.
 His mother, Gail Bruno, was a promising vocalist who gave up her career to be a stay-at-home mother.
 Frusciante is of Italian ancestry.

 Frusciante's family moved to Tucson, Arizona, and then Florida, where his father served as a Broward County judge until October 2010.
-His parents separated, and he and his mother moved to Santa Monica, California.
+His parents separated when he was seven years old, and he and his mother moved to Santa Monica, California.

 A year later, Frusciante and his mother moved to Mar Vista, Los Angeles, with his new stepfather, who, he says, "really supported me and made me feel good about being an artist".
 He became involved in the Los Angeles punk rock scene.
-At age nine he became fixated on The Germs, listening repeatedly to their album (GI).
-He would later use a non-standard tuning of his own invention to play songs from the album single-finger barre.
+At age nine, he became fixated on the Germs, repeatedly listening to their album (GI).
+He later used a non-standard tuning of his own invention to play songs from the album single-finger barre.

-Frusciante began studying guitarists such as Jeff Beck, Jimmy Page, David Gilmour and Jimi Hendrix at 11.
+Frusciante began studying guitarists such as Jeff Beck, Jimmy Page, and Jimi Hendrix at 11.
 He discovered Frank Zappa, whose work he would study for hours.
 He dropped out of high school at age 16 with the permission of his parents and upon completion of a proficiency test.
 With their support, he moved to Los Angeles to develop his musicianship.
 He began taking classes at the Guitar Institute of Technology, but turned to punching in without actually attending and left shortly thereafter.